 Ride with Pride

-Empress - Mindnao State University
+Empress MSU - Mindnao State University General Santos City

-Empress - Mindnao State University
+Empress MSU - Mindnao State University General Santos City

 "Safe rides, safe spaces.
 Together, we create a respectful and inclusive journey for everyone at MSU–General Santos City."